sstone72389/js-objects-constructors/README.md

 ## Constructors

-JavaScript's answer to the copy-and-paste problem is **constructor functions**.
+JavaScript's answer to the copy-and-paste reuse problem is **constructor functions**.
 Constructor functions:

 -   Always start with a capital letter (convention)
 -   Are always used with the `new` keyword (self-enforced)